Everything PR News

 What is GEO for consumer brands?

 Generative Engine Optimization replaces SEO in AI-mediated discovery.
-Where SEO optimized for ranked search results and Amazon listing position, GEO optimizes for citation inside AI-generated answers.
+Where SEO optimized for ranked search results and Amazon listing position, GEO optimizes for citation inside engine-generated answers.
 Components: schema markup, structured product and category authority, source-quality stacking across high-weight publications, citation infrastructure, prompt-coverage testing across every phrasing shoppers actually use.
+Parent pillar: AI Communications & GEO Disclosure: Everything-PR and 5W AI Communications share common ownership.
+Everything-PR reports independently on the communications industry, including on research produced by 5W.
+Editorial decisions are made by Everything-PR's editorial team.

 Written by